Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: Controlling soft elastic arms

 We focus here on using our methodology to identify a data-driven aSSM-reduced model for a soft elastic arm modeled as a slender rod obeying the Cosserat rod theory (see \citet{cosserat1909theorie, gazzola18}).
 The arm's dynamics is time-integrated using the numerical procedure outlined in \citet{gazzola18}.
-Specifically, we aim to find an accurate aSSM-reduced model for the elastic arm geometry appearing in \citet{naughton21}.
-The arm's undeformed length is $1 \text{ [m]}$ and radius $5 \text{ [cm]}$.
-The arm has a Young's modulus $10 \text{ [MPa]}$, Poisson's ratio $0.5$, material density $1000 \text{ [kg/m$^3$]}$ and material dissipation coefficient per unit length $7 \text{ [kg/(ms)]}$.
+Specifically, we aim to find an accurate aSSM-reduced model for the elastic arm geometry appearing in \citet{naughton21} for two cases: a short and long elastic arm.
+The short and long arms' undeformed lengths are $1 \text{ [m]}$ and $3 \text{ [m]}$, and both have a radius of $5 \text{ [cm]}$.
+The short arm has a Young's modulus $10 \text{ [MPa]}$ and material dissipation coefficient per unit length $7 \text{ [kg/(ms)]}$.
+The long arm has a Young's modulus $20 \text{ [MPa]}$ and a material dissipation coefficient per unit length $5 \text{ [kg/(ms)]}$.
+Both arms have a Poisson's ratio $0.5$ and material density $1000 \text{ [kg/m$^3$]}$.

-On one end the arm is fixed while the other end is free to move.
+On one end, the elastic arm is fixed, while the other end is free to move.
 The arm is actuated by supplying continuous torques along the arm's length that act normally and binormally to its centerline.
-The torques act at three equidistant points along the arm's length which leads to a $n_u = 6$ dimensional control input space $\mathbf{u} \in \mathbb{R}^6$.
-For our simulations we set $15 \text{ [Nm]}$ as the maximum attainable torque magnitude, thus ensuring assumption (\ref{eq:critical_manifold}) is satisfied.
-See Appendix \ref{app:physical_models} for details on the governing equations and the actuating mechanism of the soft arm.
+The torques act at three equidistant points along the short arm's length and along four equidistant points along the long arm's length, leading to a $n_u = 6$ dimensional control input space $\mathbf{u} \in \mathbb{R}^6$ for the short arm and $n_u = 8$ dimensional control input space $\mathbf{u} \in \mathbb{R}^8$ for the long arm.
+For our simulations, we set $15 \text{ [Nm]}$ as the maximum torque magnitude attainable for the short arm and $3 \text{ [Nm]}$ for the long arm, ensuring that assumption (\ref{eq:critical_manifold}) is satisfied.
+See Appendix \ref{app:physical_models} for details on the governing equations and the actuating mechanism of the soft elastic arm geometry.